Critical and multicritical behavior in the Ising-Heisenberg universality class: Lattice models and their continuous limit

 A scenario of $\mathbb{Z}_2\otimes SO(N)/SO(N-1)$ symmetry breaking is realized in frustrated antiferromagnets with a collinear spin ordering and twofold degeneracy of the ground state.
 Among three-dimensional model, such a structure of the ground state is present in a antiferromagnet on a body-centered cubic lattice with the Hamiltonian

 where the sum $ij$ runs over pairs of nearest-neighbor spins, and the sum $kl$ runs over pairs of next-nearest-neighbor spins.
-A spin $\mathbf{S}$ is a classical unit vector, $J_1,\,J_2>0$.
+A spin $\mathbf{S}$ is a classical $N$-component unit vector, $J_1,\,J_2>0$.
 At $J_2<2J_1/3$, the ground state is two embedded to each other ferromagnetic sublattices interacting antiferromagnetically, without a frustration.
-But at $J_2>2J_1/3$, sublattices become antiferromagnetic, and the ground state acquires the desired structure \cite{Shender82}.
+But at $J_2>2J_1/3$, sublattices become antiferromagnetic, and the ground state acquires the desired structure (see fig. \ref{fig1}).
+Strictly speaking, in the absence of thermal or quantum fluctuations, the relative spin orientation between two sublattices are not determined.
+It means that the ground state is infinitely degenerated for $N\geq2$, but this degeneracy is lifted by fluctuations, so only two non-equivalent configurations (fig. \ref{fig1}) survive \cite{Shender82}.
+Such a phenomenon is known as "order from disorder".

 Another model, discussed also in two dimensions \cite{Henley}, is the stacked two-exchange model (stacked-J$_1$-J$_2$ model) on a simple cubic lattice with the Hamiltonian